sygmaprotocol/sygma-relayer/docs/general/Metrics.md

 ## Env variables
 - SYG_RELAYER_OPENTELEMETRYCOLLECTORURL - url of the opentelemetry collector application that collects metrics
-- SYG_RELAYER_ID - Set as a metrics tag (relayerid:0). used to distinguish one Relayer from another.
-NOTE: should be unique and if you are planning to run Sygma relayer please agree your relayerID with the team
+- SYG_RELAYER_ID - Set as a metrics tag (relayerid:0).
+Used to distinguish one Relayer from another.
+NOTE: should be unique and if you are planning to run Sygma relayer please agree on your relayerID with the team
 - SYG_RELAYER_ENV - Set as a metrics tag (env:test).
 Used to distinguish Relayer environment